huggingface/peft/examples/hra_dreambooth/README.md

 HRA provides a new perspective connecting LoRA to OFT and achieves encouraging performance in various downstream tasks.
 HRA adapts a pre-trained model by multiplying each frozen weight matrix with a chain of r learnable Householder reflections (HRs).
 HRA can be interpreted as either an OFT adapter or an adaptive LoRA.
-Consequently, it harnesses the advantages of both strategies, reducing parameters and computation costs while penalizing the loss of pre-training knowledge
+Consequently, it harnesses the advantages of both strategies, reducing parameters and computation costs while penalizing the loss of pre-training knowledge.
-For further details on BOFT, please consult the [original HRA paper](https://arxiv.org/abs/2405.17484).
+For further details on HRA, please consult the [original HRA paper](https://arxiv.org/abs/2405.17484).

 In this guide we provide a Dreambooth fine-tuning script that is available in [PEFT's GitHub repo examples](https://github.com/huggingface/peft/tree/main/examples/hra_dreambooth).
 This implementation is adapted from [peft's boft_dreambooth](https://github.com/huggingface/peft/tree/main/examples/boft_dreambooth).